Cornealious Michael Anderson III: Related cases

 In 2000, Rene Lima-Marin was convicted of multiple counts of robbing a man at gunpoint in Colorado.
 He was not eligible for parole until 2098, but due to a clerical error, he was released in 2008, 90 years early.
 He became active in his church, married his former girlfriend, helped raise her son, and had another son with her.
 In January 2014, the state of Colorado realized their mistake and Lima-Marin, now 35, was taken back into custody.
-He is currently represented by the same attorney, Patrick Megaro, who represented Michael Anderson.
+He was represented by the same attorney, Patrick Megaro, who represented Michael Anderson.
 Unlike Anderson, Lima-Marin's robbery victim has not forgiven him, and it is unclear whether Lima-Marin was aware of the clerical error when he was paroled.
 Lima-Marin was freed in 2017.

-2014 arrest, dismissal of charges, and apology
+2014 wrongful arrest, dismissal of charges, and apology

 On November 16, 2014, Anderson was stopped by St. Louis police officers as he was walking from a bar to get his vehicle.
 A few minutes earlier, a woman had her purse snatched and Anderson somewhat matched the description of the robber.
 When Anderson was taken to the scene by police officers, both the victim and a witness identified him as the robber.
 He was subsequently identified by them in a police lineup and charged with second degree robbery.

 When Anderson was picked up by police, he had none of the woman's property on him and he told police that he had just come from a birthday party with his wife and 40 other people at a bar.
 Anderson's wife began investigating the incident and located surveillance video that showed that Anderson was at the party at the estimated time of the robbery.
 The Riverfront Times also investigated Anderson's alibi on November 18, 2014 by obtaining security footage from the bar showing that Anderson was at the bar at about the time he claimed.

 On February 6, 2015 after reviewing surveillance video, Circuit Attorney Jennifer M. Joyce dropped all charges against Anderson.
 She issued an apology and stated that she had discussed the case with St. Louis Police Chief Sam Dotson and how police procedures could be improved to avoid such mistakes.
 Joyce stated "He [Dotson] told me he takes full accountability and he's going to go over it and make sure the proper training takes place".